 Overview

 Your development team can directly suppress code findings identified by Mend Code Security Checks as false positives right within your GitHub repository.
 This eliminates the need to switch contexts to the Mend AppSec Platform, enabling developers to work uninterrupted within their familiar workflow.
 Suppressing false-positive findings directly from your repository ensures that your Pull Requests (PRs) do not get blocked unnecessarily.
+Additionally, optional two-way communication is supported: comments posted in the Mend AppSec Platform appear on the corresponding GitHub issue, and comments made on the GitHub issue are reflected back in the Mend Platform.

 Note: For more about suppressing findings within the Mend AppSec Platform, please refer to our Triage your Code Security Findings documentation.